Donald Trump Says Tear Gas Used On Migrant Children At Mexican Border Is ‘Very Safe’

 President Donald Trump has defended the use of tear gas on a crowd of migrants at the United States-Mexican border, claiming it was “very safe.”
 The government has been strongly criticized after border agents used tear gas to repel a crowd of migrants at the border, as pictures showed parents fleeing with their barefoot, crying children.
-However, the President defended the decision during a press conference, as reported by the New York Times.
+However, the president defended the decision during a press conference, as reported by the New York Times.

 “They [border agents] were being rushed by some very tough people and they used tear gas,” Trump said, referring to the angry rock-throwers who were among the crowd.